nuxtss-s3-fix

 - Run the tool to generate the copy commands.

-- Execute the copy commands in your AWS S3 CLI context.
+- Run the copy commands in your AWS S3 CLI context.

 - Verify that the site works as expected.